jeffbmartinez/userauth/README.md

 1. The response body is a json string containing one key (`success`) with the value being `true` if the login request succeeded and `false` otherwise.
 1. When the login request succeeds, an [httponly](https://www.owasp.org/index.php/HttpOnly) and [secure](https://www.owasp.org/index.php/SecureFlag) cookie will be sent back.
 This means a `Set-Cookie` header will be present in the response:
-    * `sid` (session ID) - Contains a unique session ID string which should be set as a cookie in subsequent requests to the server.
-The session ID will be checked against the user's session ID.
+    * `session_info` - Contains encrypted info about a user's session which should be set as a cookie in subsequent requests to the server.

 Example HTTP response: